 This was to be our first poor service experience on Malta.
 Alex and Robbie ordered a calamari starter to share and a burger each for mains, with Christian and I sharing chicken nuggets and chips to be social since we’d had the huge ftira already (and because I’d just seen them delivered to the table next to us and the chips were proper homemade and looked amazing!).
 First our drinks order was completely wrong and then the burgers never came.

-The menu at Restorante dell’Arte was at least more helpful than the staff, revealing in a prose on the back:
+The meu at Restorante dell’Arte was at least more helpful than the staff, revealing on the prose on the back: